csg-org/CompactConnect/webroot/README.md

     - _Otherwise the PWA will get cached and testing a clean state or volatile in-progress work will require lots of manual cache storage clearing._

 ---
-_Copyright © 2024.
-The Council of State Governments.
-All rights reserved._